smxi/inxi/README.txt

 =====================================================================
 MASTER GIT BRANCH:

-This is the only valid branch, and the current latest release is the only supported release.
+This is the only supported branch, and the current latest commit is the only supported 'release'.
+There are no, and never will be, and 'releases' of inxi beyond the current commit to master.

 git clone https://github.com/smxi/inxi --branch master --single-branch